AGU-Data/DCCOP/_posts/2021-10-07-3rd-workshop-data-citation.md

 ---
 layout:     post
-title:      Data Citation Community of Practice (Third) Workshop
+title:      3rd Data Citation Community of Practice Workshop
 date:       2021-10-07
 summary:    Three use cases and possible approaches to citing large collections of digital objects
 categories: data citation use cases